negrt/AutomatedUnitTesting/README.md

 # What I learned
 * C# properties
 * How to automate unit testing
-* How to add a DLL in visual studios
+* How to add a DLL

 # Notice
 This application uses a separate Dynamic Link Library.
 See CountryDynamicLinkLibrary repository to run this application appropriately.